 Boy Kanin Tuguegarao

 A free guided tour to the museum is available.
 Get to know the Cagayan history, ethnic groups, and their ancient culture through the insights of the museum’s resident researcher/tour guide.
-Broad collection of artifacts, ethnography, antique, heirloom pieces, liturgical works, and trade wares of the province and fossils of animals that once wander the valley.
-The museum also, boast of the replica of the Callao Man’s extensive data on the discovery of Callao Man by the National Museum of the Philippines.
+Broad collection of artifacts, ethnography, antique, heirloom pieces, liturgical works, and trade wares of the province and fossils of animals that once wandered the valley.
+The museum also boasts of the replica of the Callao Man’s extensive data on the discovery of Callao Man by the National Museum of the Philippines.

 How to get there?

 Corner Otis &, Aguinaldo St, Tuguegarao, Cagayan

 Rizal Park.
 Is a historical site with a centennial-old monument of Dr. Jose Rizal stood at the center of the park.
 Hoisted on August 17, 1918, the statue is accentuated at the base with four Filipina in Spanish period settings.
 Situated in between the complex of Cagayan Museum and Historical Research Center and Tuguegarao East Central School.